zsoltkovacs/p2pp/README.md

 > You do not need to set any volume for "Unloaded" - Leave this as 0.

    ```
   SLIC3R PE uses volume instead of length in the purge settings.
   For 1.75mm filament, 1mm of filament repesents a volume of approx 2.4mm3.
-So in order to relate to values used in Chroma or Canvas you have to divide the Slic3r PE values by a factor 2.4!
+  In order to relate to values used in Chroma or Canvas,you have to divide
+  the Slic3r PE values by a factor 2.4!
   ```